-At the Conservancy, protecting land – through the acquisition of property or conservation easements – complements other important tools including scientific research, political advocacy and land management.
-That’s why The Nature Conservancy of Kentucky became interested in ensuring the protection of two large and contiguous forested tracts in western Kentucky referred to as the Big Rivers Corridor Project, a Forest Legacy Area identified in the Kentucky Statewide Assessment of Forest Resources as ecologically significant due to an imminent threat of conversion to non-forested uses.
+At the Conservancy, protecting land – through the acquisition of property or conservation easements – complements other important tools including scientific research, advocacy and land management.
+That’s why The Nature Conservancy of Kentucky became involved in protecting two large and contiguous forested tracts in western Kentucky’s Big Rivers Corridor, an area containing the number one Forest Legacy Project priority in the nation due to a threat of conversion to non-forested uses.

-In 2011, the Conservancy and partners committed to raising a portion of a non-federal match that, together with support from the Kentucky Heritage Land Conservation Fund, will help the state’s Department of Fish and Wildlife Resources and Division of Forestry acquire the first of the two forested tracts.
-The 2,571-acre Sturgis Tract, a former sustainable working forest, represents one of only five Forest Stewardship Council-certified forestlands in the western half of Kentucky.
-Conservation efforts there will complement similar work being implemented at the Shawnee National Forest, Cypress Creek National Wildlife Refuge, Land Between-the-Lakes National Forest and Clark’s River National Wildlife Refuge.
-Down the road, the Conservancy hopes to assist with the acquisition of the adjacent forested parcel as well.
+In 2011, the Conservancy and partners raised part of a non-federal match that, together with support from the Kentucky Heritage Land Conservation Fund, enabled the state’s Department of Fish and Wildlife Resources (KDFWR) and Division of Forestry (KDF) to acquire the 2,571-acre Sturgis Tract, a former sustainable working forest and one of only five Forest Stewardship Council-certified forestlands in western Kentucky.

 Location: Located along the border between Kentucky and Illinois, the Big Rivers Corridor hosts a portion of six rivers – the Mississippi, Ohio, Tennessee, Green, Tradewater and Cumberland.